1000 E. University Ave.

 Reserving Coursework for Graduate Credit

 Approved graduate level courses taken prior to completing the baccalaureate degree, but not part of that degree's requirements, may be applied to the master's or doctoral program with the approval of the student's committee.
-Approval for reserving the coursework is rendered jointly by the adviser and college dean, and applies only to courses taken within 12 months of completion of the baccalaureate degree.
+Approval for reserving the coursework is rendered jointly by the adviser and college dean, and applies only to courses previously reserved for graduate credit.

-If a course is dual listed at the 4000/5000 level, the course must be taken at the 5000 level to receive graduate credit.
+If a course is dual listed at the 4000/5000-level, the course must be taken at the 5000-level to receive graduate credit.
 Each 4000- or 5000-level course must be reserved for graduate credit by completing the Request to Reserve Coursework for Graduate Credit form, obtained online at www.uwyo.edu/uwgrad.
-The form must be completed and submitted to the Office of the Registrar prior to the semester or Summer Session in which the coursework is taken.
+The form must be completed and submitted to the Office of the Registrar by midterm of the semester in which the coursework is taken.

 These courses will appear on the undergraduate transcript with a notation that they have been reserved for graduate credit.